guettli/why-i-like-django-and-sap/README.md

 Unfortunately this is not possible in ABAP.
 To get this in ABAP you need to add a new code line (for example `data(my_len) = strlen( my_string )`).
 And start debugging again.

+Here is the work-around to see the ending of a huge string during debugging with abap: https://stackoverflow.com/questions/55844508/show-the-end-of-a-big-string-during-debugging

 ## With Python/Django/PostgreSQL I can use a very popular programming language